Cyreus/Cyreus/README.md

 ## 🚀 About Me
-I am a senior software engineering student in Bandırma Onyedi Eylül University.
-I am specializing as a backend developer.
-I have experience and projects in web development and the gaming industry.
-I have general network knowledge, having worked with Cisco-provided documents for education.
-I received training from Bursa Model Factory for lean manufacturing.
-I am also a lean engineer.
-I am proficient in microservices and cloud-based services.
-Additionally, I am improving myself in fields such as machine learning and QA engineering.
+I’m a senior Software Engineering student at Bandırma Onyedi Eylül University, specializing in backend development.
+I have hands-on experience in both web development and the gaming industry, with several completed projects that reflect my skills.

+I have a solid understanding of networking concepts through Cisco-based training materials.
+I also received training in lean manufacturing from Bursa Model Factory, and I hold relevant competencies in this field.

+My technical strengths include microservices architecture and cloud-based solutions.
+Additionally, I’m continuously improving my skills in image processing, data analysis, and data mining.

+I’m passionate about building scalable and efficient systems, and I aim to grow within collaborative, innovation-driven teams.

 ## 🔗 My social contacts